Code-Institute-Submissions/memory-game-1/README.md

  ### CSS:

+ I have used border-radius property for divs to get the  quarter-circles .
+ I have used user-select-none to get rid of the blue outer margins.
+ Media queries used for repositioning for small devices.

  ### Javascript:
  Once the player clicks the "Click to play" button, a random number is generated(from 1 to 4) that is paired with the values of